matrix-org/rust-synapse-compress-state/README.md

 It scans through all of the rows in the `state_groups` database table from the start.
 When it finds a group that hasn't been compressed, it runs the compressor for a while on that group's room, saving where it got up to.
-After compressing a number of these chunks it stops, saving where it got up to for the next run of the `auto_compressor`.
+After compressing a number of these chunks it stops, saving where it got up to for the next run of the `synapse_auto_compressor`.

 It creates three extra tables in the database: `state_compressor_state` which stores the information needed to stop and start the compressor for each room, `state_compressor_progress`